-With the new accounts, if there isn’t enough money in your account to pay a direct debit or standing order, the payments won’t be made (so you don’t go overdrawn) but you will not be charged a fee for the DD rejection.
+And the best bit is, if there isn’t enough money in your account to pay a direct debit or standing order, the payments won’t be made (so you don’t go overdrawn) but you will not be charged a fee for the DD rejection.
 Many people who have had big money problems know how much their bank’s overdraft fees and charges for DD rejections all contributed to the problem.

 Who offers these new accounts